jsperrier1/openapv_tmv/README.md

 ## How to use applications
 ### Encoder

-Encoder as input require raw YCbCr file (422, 444), 10-bit or more.
+Encoder requires raw YCbCr file (422, 444), 10-bit or more, as input.

 Displaying help: